Goda’s Slave – Chapter 7: Twin Gardens

 Tucked behind one of the towers, the walkway turned into a clearing surrounded by looming stone walls, and Kanna let out a breath of surprise when they entered.
 It was a garden, lush with greenery that didn’t match the desert in the least.

-Water flowed nearby into what looked like a small human-made pond.
-Bushes and vines grew up to adorn the barriers that encased the yard.
-Different plants that Kanna did not recognize lay all throughout the space, and electric lights sprouted out from the ground to light them in a beautiful, violet-tinted glow.
-At the center, there was a fountain.
-It sputtered with the energy of a geyser and Kanna felt the mist of its waters as she walked past.
+Water flowed nearby into what looked like a tiny, man-made pond.
+Bushes and vines adorned the barriers that encased the yard, and different plants that Kanna did not recognize lay all throughout the space.
+Electric lights sprouted out from the ground like flowers themselves, lighting everything in a warm, violet-tinted glow.

 “It’s the temple garden,” Priestess Rem told her.
 “In most monasteries, it lies close to the sanctuary.
 It’s where we grow all the herbs, and flowers, and fruits that please the Goddess.”